 How do Delaware River Joint Toll Bridge Commission car tolls compare to other agencies?

-The proposed 2021 rates would remain the lowest of any public agency along the Delaware River.
-For long-distance freight carriers (18-wheel tractor trailers), the rates would remain the lowest along the river and competitive with other agencies in the region.
+The proposed 2026 E-ZPass rates are lower than any other public toll agency along the Delaware River.
+For long-distance freight carriers (18-wheel tractor trailers), the proposed 2026 rates are competitive with that other agencies along the region and in the region.
 Please see the rate comparison documents above on this webpage page.
 Click here for Class 1 personal vehicles below eight feet high.
 Click here for two-axle vehicles eight feet and above in height.
 Click here for five-axle vehicles eight feet and above in height.

-Why can't I register before Feb.
-10 to speak at a toll hearing?
+Why can't I register before Oct.
+1 to speak at a virtual toll hearing?

-A variety of preparations for the toll hearings still need to be completed.
-More information on registering for a public hearing wil be posted on this webpage by Feb.
-10. Registrations will be accepted through an online form on this webpage or a special toll-free phone number established for this toll-comment process.
-Registrations will be accept from Feb.
-10 to 4 p.m.
-Feb.
-17.
+A variety of preparations for the virtual toll hearings still need to be completed.
+More information on registering for a virtual hearing wil be posted on this webpage by Oct.
+1. Registrations will be accepted through an online form on this webpage or a special toll-free phone number established for this toll-comment process.
+Registrations will be accept from Oct.
+1 to 4 p.m.
+Oct.
+6.

 Why aren't in-person public hearings being used for this proposed toll adjustment process?